samperrow/CKAD-exercises/exercises/a.core_concepts.md

 <br/>

-### <input type="checkbox"> Get the YAML for a new ResourceQuota called 'myrq' with hard limits of 1 CPU, 1G memory and 2 pods without creating it
+### Get the YAML for a new ResourceQuota called 'myrq' with hard limits of 1 CPU, 1G memory and 2 pods without creating it

 <details><summary>show</summary>
 <p>